 Plenty More Fish

 Now, this may come as a shock to you, but the major search engines are not the only source of visitors to your website.
 Many SEO gurus are quick to point out to you that search engines are the only way to achieve substantial traffic.
 That is simply not true.
-One disturbing idea promoted heavily by the SEO world recently is that "Links are dead" My answer to that idea is if links were dead then there would be no web.
+One disturbing idea promoted heavily by the SEO world recently is that “Links are dead” My answer to that idea is if links were dead then there would be no internet.

-Links are how people travel the web, whether they are text links, graphic ads, banners or email links.
+Links are how people travel the internet, whether they are text links, graphic ads, banners or email links.
 To visit any site you need to click a link.
 Google itself is one enormous searchable link database.

 The Real Value Of Links